ddupont808/yam/docs/protocol.md

 # Protocol Guide

+> **⚠️ The yam protocol is still in the design phase as we work on the reference implemention ⚠️**

-The following is an intro to the core concepts of yam, which is based upon the offline-first [Secure Scuttlebutt](https://ssbc.github.io/scuttlebutt-protocol-guide/) peer-to-peer communication protocol.
+The following is an intro to the core concepts of yam.
+The yam network is offline-first and based upon the [Secure Scuttlebutt](https://ssbc.github.io/scuttlebutt-protocol-guide/) peer-to-peer communication protocol.

 ## Identities